 Around third grade, children can do more than just read the words in a book.
 They use their comprehension skills to ask if the words make sense, and use their own personal experiences to understand the books they read and the conversations around them.

 As their comprehension skills develop, so do their inference skills.
-For example, when you say say, “Boy, I sure have a lot of grocery bags to unload,” kids this age understand that you’re indirectly asking them to help (even if they do turn back to their video games rather than grabbing a bag).
+For example, when you say say, “Oh, I sure have a lot of grocery bags to unload,” kids this age understand that you’re indirectly asking them to help (even if they do turn back to their video games rather than grabbing a bag).